Bill Shankly: 1970 to 1974

 In 1972–73, Liverpool won the club's eighth league title and their third under Shankly.
 On 30 December 1972 the team beat Crystal Palace at Anfield to make it 21 consecutive home wins in the league.
-This was the longest run in English top-flight history until it was surpassed by Jürgen Klopp’s Liverpool who made it 22 consecutive home wins in March 2020.
+This was the longest run in English top-flight history until it was surpassed by Jürgen Klopp's Liverpool who made it 22 consecutive home wins in March 2020.
 A massive bonus for the club was winning the 1973 UEFA Cup, the club's first European success.
 In the two-legged final they faced Borussia Mönchengladbach, whom Shankly rated the best team in Europe.
 The first leg at Anfield had to be played twice after an abandonment due to heavy rain which flooded the pitch.
 Shankly had left John Toshack out of the team but then, having studied the Borussia defence, recalled him for the rematch the following night.
 Toshack used his height and heading ability to great effect and created two goals for Keegan as Liverpool won 3–0.
 The second leg in Mönchengladbach was a different story as Borussia took an early 2–0 lead and Shankly admitted he thought the final was lost, but Liverpool held on to win the final by an aggregate score of 3–2.
 It was the first time an English club had won both the league title and a European trophy in the same season.

-Liverpool were well beaten by Red Star Belgrade in the second round of the 1973–74 European Cup and lost out to Leeds in the League Championship, finishing second.
-In the third round of the FA Cup, Liverpool had to score a late equaliser to draw 2–2 at home against lowly Doncaster Rovers but recovered to win the replay and then go all the way to the final.
+Liverpool were well beaten by Red Star Belgrade in the second round of the 1973–74 European Cup and lost out to Leeds in the First Division, finishing second.
+In the third round of the FA Cup, Liverpool had to score a late equaliser to draw 2–2 at home against Fourth Division Doncaster Rovers but recovered to win the replay and then go all the way to the final.
 In what proved to be Shankly's last competitive game in charge, Liverpool produced a superb second half performance to defeat Newcastle 3–0 at Wembley.